UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/bot_parameterization.md

 ### Possible liquidator config options

 - `LIQUIDATOR_CONFIG` [optional]: enables the override of specific bot settings.
 Contains the following sub-settings:
-  - `crThreshold`: Liquidate if a positions collateral falls more than this % below the min CR requirement.
+  - `crThreshold`: Liquidate if a position's collateral falls more than this % below the min CR requirement.
   - `liquidationDeadline`: Aborts if the transaction is mined this amount of time after the last update (in seconds).
   - `liquidationMinPrice`: Aborts if the amount of collateral in the position per token is below this ratio.
   - `txnGasLimit` Gas limit to set for sending on-chain transactions.